How to Start Prepping: The First 10 Things Every New Prepper Should Do (Some of Them Are FREE!)

 #10.
 Build your resource library.

 This is where some money could come into play.
-Most of the time, people in the preparedness world like to have hard copies of important information.
-This way, if the power goes out and you can’t access the internet or recharge your Kindle, you still have access to vital advice.
-Some of these books are for just such an event, while others are guides to building your self-reliance skills.
+Some of these books are for preparedness, while others are guides to building your self-reliance skills.

 - The Prepper’s Water Survival Guide